nothuman2718/Scenarios/README.md

 # Scenarios
-The motive of this repository is to keep a list of complex scenarios we faced while using Git.
+The motive of this repository is to keep a list of<b> COMPLEX REAL WORLD</b> scenarios we faced while using Git.